Is Tug-of-War Bad for Dogs?

 If your dog is having trouble tugging, consider if the problem could be a lack of traction under their feet.
 A small area rug will usually do the trick.

 Tug for 10-15 seconds and let the dog win!
-Then act like a fool and get so excited that the dog stays near you for you to grab the toy (let your dog keep it in their mouth if they wish) and tug again!
+Then act like a fool and get so excited that the dog stays near you so you can grab the toy (let your dog keep it in their mouth if they wish) and tug again!

 As the dog naturally releases the toy, say Drop or Give, whichever you prefer, and then cheer, get excited, and start the game again!
-Over time your dog will learn that Drop/Give means to release the toy, and you will be able to ask for it.
-If your dog needs a little help letting go naturally, hold the tug very still with your hand wrapped around the tug near the dog’s mouth so there is not much left for them to bite on.
-Then change your body posture and be very still and wait.
+Over time, your dog will learn that Drop/Give means to release the toy, and you can ask for it.
+If your dog needs a little help letting go naturally, hold the tug very still with your hand wrapped around it near the dog’s mouth so there is not much left for them to bite on.
+Then, change your body posture, be very still, and wait.
 As you see them start to open their mouth to let go, say Drop/Give, remove the toy, and get excited and start the game again.

 However, if you have a dog that has a hard time letting go, go ahead and try a trade for a treat and teach the drop/give away from the game of tug.
 It all depends on your dog’s personality.

-Start tossing the toy a short distance away, so you can quickly and easily grab it IF they don’t bring it back to you!
-Over time they will learn that PLAYING WITH YOU is way more fun than playing without you.
+Start tossing the toy a short distance away so you can quickly and easily grab it IF they don’t return it!
+Over time, they will learn that PLAYING WITH YOU is way more fun than playing without you.

 The goal here is to encourage and teach your dog that playing with you is AWESOME!